The Gospel of John

 John 19:36–21:25 — The Extended Ending

-Although known manuscripts contain John 19:36–21:25, the UPDV concludes that these passages are likely additions by someone other than the original author.
+Although known manuscripts contain John 19:36–21:25, the UPDV concludes that these passages are editorial expansion.
 The text is not included.

-The UPDV presents the Gospel of John as ending at 19:35, with the excluded material available in footnotes for reference.
+The UPDV presents the Gospel of John as ending at 19:35.

 Notes